ebellm/pyraf-dbsp/README.txt

 brani suggests only using arcs taken in a single batch--need to adjust code
 	logic
-automate wavelength coordinate assignment for autoidentify
+automate wavelength coordinate assignment for autoidentify write a quicklook='yes' loop that rapidly reduces a night's data

 (calculate gain & readnoise from cal files)